FSecureLABS/coralsun/README.md

 <h2>API Usage</h2>

-Examples of usage are inclided the iokit_test.py unit test script.
+Examples of usage are included in the iokit_test.py unit test script.